 The crush of people attracted to both live, work and play in Adams Morgan is a sign of the area’s success.
 However in the years just prior to the founding of the AMPBID, the District of Columbia government suffered severe financial shortfalls and the diminished public resources made it difficult for the City to provide its commercial areas with a level of service that enables them to compete with suburban shopping areas, which offer cleaner, safer, and more accessible environments.
 These suburban shopping centers are generally supported by group fees, called common area maintenance fees.
 These fees, which are comparable to BID self-assessed taxes, provide for shopping center support of snow removal, advertising and other maintenance items.
 Business Improvement Districts (BID) have been an effective vehicle in hundreds of cities across the country and now world for providing the additional services that urban commercial districts need to remain competitive.

 A BID is a defined commercial area in which property owners have agreed to assess themselves a fee in order to provide services supplemental to those provided by the City to enhance the public environment, to increase competitiveness, and to assure the area’s economic viability in the future.
 Once a BID has been formed, every property owner and every tenant within the boundaries will be a member.
 There are more than a 1,000 BIDs across the United States including Baltimore, Philadelphia, and New York City, which alone has more than 60 BIDs.
 Currently BIDs are operating in several areas of the District of Columbia, the Downtown BID encompasses 138 square blocks; the Golden Triangle, which includes the area between Dupont Circle, Farragut Square, and Washington Circle; the Georgetown BID, which covers approximately 35 blocks in the historic district; the Capitol Hill BID, the Capitol Riverfront BID which covers approximately 500 acres from the U.S. Capitol building to the Anacostia River, the NoMa Bid which is the area just north of Massachusetts Avenue and the Mount Vernon Triangle CID which covers the area around the Convention Center and areas just east there.
 We welcomed the Anacostia BID in 2012 which is comprised of 30 square blocks in the southeast quadrant of Washington, D.C.
-There are groups working to create BIDs in the 14th Street/U Street corridors and also in the Waterfront area in SW.
+In 2015, the Southwest Waterfront BID launched and the Dupont Circle BID started up in 2018.
+There are groups working to create BIDs several other parts of the city including the 14th St./U. St. corridor.

 BIDs in other cities have successfully improved the image and economy of their neighborhood areas which has resulted in increased occupancy rates and retail sales, thereby stabilizing and enhancing the economic climate of the commercial area and providing jobs for residents.
 Because of this, a group of property owners, business owners and community members organized themselves in 2004 to start the Adams Morgan Partnership BID.